 A Chatbot is a computer program that virtually interacts with users using a messaging app / platform.
 Enterprise chatbots are usually powered by artificial intelligence and big data, and intelligently learn about users with each interaction.
 They do this by using use a system of neural networks to technologically simulate the vast number of connections in the human brain.

 As artificial intelligence technology gets more advanced, we'll gradually see chatbots and AI being incorporated into all human-computer interactions in every industry.
-In fact, chatbots will save over $8 billion annually by 2022, up from $20 million in 2017, according to Juniper Research.
-Also, according to Oracle, 80% businesses will use chatbots by 2020.

 History of Chatbots